RatJuggler/my-production-docker-build/docker/golden/certbot/README.md

 # Certbot for Let's Encrypt

-## Domain setup.
+## Certificate creation

 This image is designed to be used with [Gandi](https://www.gandi.net/) as the DNS provider and uses an [authenticatpr plugin](https://github.com/obynio/certbot-plugin-gandi) for Gandi.
 I wanted to keep the certificate renewal process separated from the Nginx configuration which is why I'm using the authenticator plugin.

 A new domain needs to be registered with Let's Encrypt using the Certbot.
-Run the image interactively:
+A file-system mount is needed so that we can persist the certificate files between container image updates and share them with the Nginx Ingress proxy that uses them.
+We also need it so that we can provide the API access token required by the authentication plugin.

+Run a container interactively with the desired local file-system mount point:
 ```
-$ docker run -v /home/pi/letsencrypt:/etc/letsencrypt --name certbot -it golden-certbot:latest sh
+$ docker run -v <mount path>/letsencrypt:/etc/letsencrypt --name certbot -it golden-certbot:latest sh
 ```
 Then generate the certificate files for the domain:
 ```